bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 the vehicle's path over time.

 There are buttons
-- in the bottom left to
+- in the bottom right to
-   - move the map to follow the registered 'home' location
+   - move the map to the registered 'home' location
       - this may move around if the control station computer is on a boat
+      - double click to track it
    - move the map to follow the vehicle's current position
+      - double click to track it
    - download the current mission from the vehicle, and display it on the map
    - run the mission that is on the vehicle
-- in the bottom right to zoom in and out, and
+   - zoom in and out, and
 - in the top right to
    - Switch between structured and satellite map views
    - Include [sea marks](https://wiki.openstreetmap.org/wiki/Seamarks/Seamark_Objects)